Skip to content

 Disabling a tool removes it from the agent entirely.
 This is useful for restricting agents to read-only access or preventing shell commands.

-Compaction override
+Compaction Override

 If auto-compaction is enabled globally, you can override the settings for a specific agent: